Last Updated on October 24, 2023

 It’s not strictly necessary to reserve in advance for most sightseeing cruises, but especially during peak tourist season it’s something I recommend.

-- You can compare popular sightseeing cruises of the Seine and book online here (via Come to Paris).
+- You can compare popular sightseeing cruises on the Seine and book online here (via GetYourGuide).

 - To read reviews from fellow travelers and select the cruise that’s best-suited to your budget and interests, visit this page (at TripAdvisor).

 - If you’re in the mood for something a bit indulgent, why not try a champagne cruise?
 It won’t break the bank, but affords a little luxury.
 Book a champagne cruise of the Seine here (via GetYourGuide).
 The 60-minute sunset trip includes a glass of champagne, wine or an aperitif.
 This is a good option for an anniversary or birthday gift.

 Lunch & Dinner Cruises on the Seine